LizardSmoothie/ShapeOfDreamsModDocs/README.md

 Mods can be loaded and be unloaded, so make sure you clean up properly when a ModBehaviour is destroyed!

+After you write some useful code, build the solution to yield DLL files, and then load the mod to see the results.

 ## Harmony
 Harmony is built-in, and you can access your harmony instance with `harmony` property in any ModBehaviors.
 If you're patching something, make sure you unpatch in `OnDestroy`.